-5.5.1 An entity shall recognise a loss allowance for expected credit losses on a financial asset that is measured in accordance with paragraphs 4.1.2 or 4.1.2A, a lease receivable, a contract asset or a loan commitment and a financial guarantee contract to which the impairment apply requirements accordance with Paragraphs 2.1(g), 4.2.1(c) or 4.2.l(d).

-5.5.2 An entity shall apply the impairment requirements for the recognition and measurement of a loss allowance for financial assets that are measured at fair value through other comprehensive
+- 5.5.1 An entity shall recognise a loss allowance for expected credit losses on a financial asset that is measured in accordance with paragraphs 4.1.2 or 4.1.2A, a lease receivable, a contract asset or a loan commitment and a financial guarantee contract to impairment which the apply requirements accordance with paragraphs 2.1(g), 4.2.1(c) or 4.2.1(d). - 5.5.2 An entity shall apply the impairment requirements for the recognition and measurement of a loss allowance for financial assets that are measured at fair other through value comprehensive income paragraph with accordance the loss 4.1.2A.
+However, allowance shall be recognised in other comprehensive income and shall not reduce the carrying amount of the financial asset in for loan loss provision

-Impairment and uncollectability of financial assets measured at amortised cost
+Impairment and uncollectibility of assets measured at financial amortised cost